The Savant Class

 Prerequisites: 4th-level Savant

-You are a dedicated scholar of various holy texts and sacred rituals.
-You gain proficiency in Religion, and whenever you make an Intelligence (Religion) check, you gain a bonus to your roll equal to one roll of your Intellect Die.
+You are a dedicated scholar of various holy texts and sacred ritualism.
+You gain proficiency in Religion.
+If you are already proficient, then any time you make a Religion check, you can replace your d20 roll with your level.

-You also learn to speak, read, and write Celestial.
-Finally, you learn the ceremony spell, but you can only cast it as a ritual.
-For you, the ritual only takes 10 minutes, and you can cast it without the material components once per long rest.
+You also learn to speak, read, and write Celestial, and you learn the ceremony spell, but you can only cast it as a Ritual.
+For you, the Ritual only takes 10 minutes, and you can cast it without the material components once per long rest.

 Traditions